This post may contain affiliate links. See our disclosure policy.

 CORN SLAW SAUCE:

-1/2 c. corn
+- 1/2 cup corn

-1 c. buttermilk
+- 1 cup buttermilk

-½ c. ranch dressing
+- ½ cup ranch dressing

-salt & pepper to taste
+- salt & pepper to taste

-2 - 3 Tbsp. chopped green onion
+- 3 tablespoons chopped green onion

-Place chicken breasts in medium-sized bowl and pour buttermilk over until chicken is pretty much swimming in buttermilk.
+- Place chicken breasts in medium-sized bowl and pour buttermilk over until chicken is pretty much swimming in buttermilk.
 Refrigerate overnight.

-For the sauce: Sauté corn until a little caramelized and coarsely chop in a food processor.
+- For the sauce: Sauté corn until a little caramelized and coarsely chop in a food processor.
 Add buttermilk and ranch to food processor and pulse 1-2 times until well mixed.
 Stir in green onion and set aside.

-Combine breading ingredients until all ingredients are mixed in really well and pour in a shallow dish.
+- Combine breading ingredients until all ingredients are mixed in really well and pour in a shallow dish.
 Place chicken in bread crumbs.
 Press it down then let it sit for a few seconds so the break crumbs really stick on there.

-Heat oil in a deep pan, or deep fryer and add breaded chicken.
+- Heat oil in a deep pan, or deep fryer and add breaded chicken.
 Fry until golden brown and cooked through.

-To serve: Toast Cibatta in toaster or oven until slightly toasted.
+- To serve: Toast Cibatta in toaster or oven until slightly toasted.
 Add a little of the remaining sauce to the bottom bun.
 Place fried chicken on bun, slap on some “slaw” and top with remaining bun.